-Douglas Fir from the forests of the Pacific Northwest and British Columbia have been prized for generations for their beauty, strength and suitability for a wide variety of applications from construction to high-end joinery.
-Pound for pound it is one of the strongest woods in the world, while its rich yellow-orange hues & exceptional work-ability make it popular for doors, window and floors as well as interior and exterior trim.
+Douglas Fir Lumber from the forests of the Pacific Northwest and British Columbia have been prized for generations for their beauty, strength, and suitability for a wide variety of applications from construction to high-end joinery.
+Pound for pound Douglas Fir Lumber is one of the strongest woods in the world, while it’s rich yellow-orange hues & exceptional work-ability make it popular for doors, window and floors as well as interior and exterior trim.

 Douglas Fir Properties

-Named after Scottish botanist David Douglas, (though the scientific name is in honor of Archibald Menzies, who first described the tree in the 1790s).
+Douglas Fir was named after Scottish botanist David Douglas, (though the scientific name is in honor of Archibald Menzies, who first described the Douglas Fir tree in the 1790s).
 Douglas-Fir is technically not a true Fir (Abies genus), but is in its own genus: Pseudotsuga.

-The tree itself grows to be very large, and yields a large amount of usable lumber and veneer for plywood.
-It is an incredibly valuable commercial timber, widely used in construction and building purposes.
-The wood is very stiff and strong for its weight, and is also among the hardest and heaviest softwoods commercially available in North America.
+The Douglas Fir tree itself grows to be very large, and yields a large amount of usable lumber and veneer for plywood.
+Douglas Fir is an incredibly valuable commercial timber, widely used in construction and building purposes.
+The lumber is very stiff and strong for its weight, and is also among the hardest and heaviest softwoods commercially available in North America.